 Basal cell carcinoma usually occurs in sun-exposed areas of your body, such as your neck or face.

-Basal cell carcinoma may appear as:
+Cell carcinoma may appear as:

 - A pearly or waxy bump